Nonparametric inference on counterfactuals in first-price auctions: Introduction

-To demonstrate how our methodology can be used to answer a concrete economic question, we use Phil Haile's data on U.S. Forest Service timber auctions, where a reserve price was never employed, and assess the optimality of this auction design.
-Namely, we test whether the seller's expected revenue could have been increased, had the auction designer chosen a nonzero reserve price.
+To illustrate our methodology, we use Philip Haile's data on U.S. Forest Service timber auctions, where a reserve price was set to zero, and assess the optimality of this auction design.
+Namely, we test whether the seller's expected revenue could have increased if the auction designer chose a nonzero reserve price.

+While the basic properties of the classical two-step estimator of the density of latent valuations were stated in \cite{guerre2000optimal}, an exhaustive theoretical analysis was completed much later in \cite{ma2019inference}.
+However, even this analysis did not automatically extend to the functionals of interest.
+The complete first-order analysis of a single functional -- revenue -- was performed only in \cite{zincenko2024estimation} and required a significant effort.
+At the same time, a competing, quantile-regression-based approach was developed in \cite{guerre2012uniform}, allowing for a wide range of targets.
+However, their analysis is missing uniformity over quantiles (i.e., counterfactual reserve prices), which is needed to test the kinds of hypotheses that are the focus of our study.
+Thus, our work is most similar to \cite{zincenko2024estimation} in spirit, but we also consider targets other than revenue.

-Our work contributes to the expanding literature on quantile methods in first-price auctions, see \cite{marmer2012quantile} and \cite{enache2017quantile} for kernel-based estimators, \cite{luo2018integrated} for isotone regression-based estimators, and \cite{guerre2012uniform} and \cite{gimenes2021quantile} for local polynomial estimators.
+More broadly, our work contributes to the expanding literature on quantile methods in first-price auctions, see \cite{marmer2012quantile} and \cite{enache2017quantile} for kernel-based estimators, \cite{luo2018integrated} for isotone regression-based estimators, and \cite{guerre2012uniform} and \cite{gimenes2021quantile} for local polynomial estimators.
 Interestingly, our estimator of valuation quantiles is a weighted sum of the differences of ordered bids, often referred to as \emph{bid spacings}.
-The latter have been used for collusion detection in \cite{ingraham2005test}, for set identification of bidders' rents in \cite{PAUL2004103} and \cite{marra2020sample}, and in the prior-free clock auction design in \cite{loer2020spacings}.
+The latter has been used for collision detection in \cite{ingraham2005test}, for set identification of bidders' rents in \cite{PAUL2004103} and \cite{marra2020sample}, and in the prior-free clock auction design in \cite{loer2020spacings}.

-Finally, \cite{zincenko2021estimation} has recently shown that it is possible to perform uniform inference on the seller's expected revenue with a pseudo-value-based estimator.
-The validity of his confidence bands relies on either the bootstrap delta method or extreme value theory for kernel density estimators.
-Our quantile-based approach, on the other hand, does not require bootstrapping or extreme value approximations, is applicable to a larger class of counterfactuals and may be computationally advantageous due to a natural choice of the grid and the possibility of using the Fast Fourier Transform for discrete convolution.